 2008 - We beat Kevin Keegan’s Newcastle United 3-0 at Anfield, with the first goal coming when a defensive clearance ricocheted off Jermaine Pennant and into the net.
 Fernando Torres then grabbed his 25th goal of the season on the stroke of half time after being played in by Steven Gerrard.
 The roles were reversed in the second period, with the Spaniard providing an assist for his captain to complete the scoring.
 Future red James Milner broke his foot in this match.

-1924 - We lost 1-0 at St. James’ Park in an FA Cup Fourth Round meeting, the fourth time in a row they had knocked us out of the cup, after previous wins in 1908, 1913 and 1921.
+1924 – Tommy Lucas reached a century of reds games as we lost 1-0 at St. James’ Park in an FA Cup Fourth Round meeting, the fourth time in a row they had knocked us out of the cup, after previous wins in 1908, 1913 and 1921.
 Our next FA Cup meeting ended much more happily, in the Final in 1974.